tunmsk/nextgen-facebook/readme.txt

 	* Renamed and moved the SucomException class from lib/com/exception.php to NgfbException in lib/exception.php.

 == Upgrade Notice ==

+= 8.43.1 =

+(2017/05/11) Added removal of HTML tags from the author / user description value in the Schema Person markup.

 = 8.43.0 =